vikingnope/worther/.github/ISSUE_TEMPLATE/bug_report.md

 ### To Reproduce
 Steps to reproduce the behavior:
-1. Navigate to specific weather page/feature
+1. Navigate to a specific weather page/feature <!-- e.g., "Go to the Hourly Forecast page" -->
-2. Enter location or search term
+2. Enter a location or search term <!-- e.g., "Type London, UK in the search box" -->
-3. Interact with specific weather component
+3. Interact with a specific weather component <!-- e.g., "Click on the temperature graph" -->
-4. Describe what breaks
+4. Describe the issue that occurs <!-- e.g., "The graph fails to update" -->

 ### Expected Behavior
 A clear description of what you expected to happen.